Christine, now Christine Johnson, joined the Parry-Marshall Puppet Theatre in 1977, and thence was one of the team who founded Handspan Theatre.

 Christine wrote the script for The Mouth Show and made its temptress character, Sugar.
 Possibly the ugliest of Handspan's characters she was an apt and powerful image, provocative wherever she went.
 Her success and that of the show encouraged Handspan's belief in the power and rewards of making this kind of theatre-in-education work.

-She had an interest in and commitment to performance for young and disadvantaged communities and worked with Gaudio Visuals on the streets and in the St Nicolas' Hospital program in Carlton, Victoria.
+She had an interest in and commitment to performance for young and disadvantaged communities and worked with Gaudio Visuals on the streets and in the St Nicolas' Hospital program for children with intellectual disabilities in Carlton, Victoria.